barrachri/aks-test/README.md

 > NOTE

-The azure service principal for app CI/CD and infrastructure CI/CD should be different because they require different permissions.
+> The azure service principal for app CI/CD and infrastructure CI/CD should be different because they require different permissions.

-Ideally, the app CI/CD service principal should be partly defined as part of the infrastructure.
+> Ideally, the app CI/CD service principal should be defined as part of the infrastructure.

 ### Set-up infrastructure CI/CD